 May 2012 - Jim Kerr won the Outstanding Interpretive Volunteer of the Year Award from the National Association of Interpretation.

-August 2012 - Purchased a marquee sign with changeable letters to be placed at the end of the entrance.
+August 2012 - A marquee sign with changeable letters to be placed at the end of the entrance was purchased.

 Spring 2013 - Kathy Cattrell hosted two taxidermy classes.
 One for doing bird study skins and one for doing squirrel mounts.